peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  leading and trailing whitespace (U+0009, U+000c, U+000D, U+000A, U+0010) is
  removed before resolving the encoding's name, and encoding names are matched using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.)
+(Two strings are equal in such a comparison, if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.)
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
 Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not